Union Pacific

 UP No. 4007

-Thus, I took the above dramatic photo of "Big Boy" No. 4007 battling up the grade with an eastbound, the consist of which included a string of cattle cars behind the tender.
-(This photo appears also in Brian Solomon's book Locomotive, MBI Publishing Company, 2001.)
+I took the above dramatic photo of "Big Boy" No. 4007 battling up the grade with an eastbound, the consist of which included a string of cattle cars behind the tender.
+(This photo appears also in Brian Solomon's book Locomotive, published in 2001 by Motorbooks, now out of print).
 No. 4007 was a member of the first class of 4-8-8-4s constructed by American Locomotive Company in 1941.
 These locomotives, a type unique to the Union Pacific, had two sets of 68-inch disc drivers and 23-3/4x32-inch cylinders, a boiler pressure of 300 pounds per square inch, and a tractive effort of 135,375 pounds.
+This first group had a an evaporative heating surface of 5889 square feet, and 2465 square feet of superheating surface.

 The 4-8-8-4s were simple articulateds; the front set of drivers and pilot wheels could swivel to accommodate track curvature, and both sets of cylinders used steam directly from the boiler.
 (On a compound articulated, the front set of cylinders reused steam from the rear set.)
 No. 4007 was not preserved, but eight other locomotives in this class still exist.
-One of them is No. 4005, shown at right demonstrating its articulation as it begins to pull its train onto the main track in the Laramie yard.
-(For another view of No. 4005, see "My Steam Story".)
+One of them is No. 4005, shown in a head-on view demonstrating its articulation as it begins to pull its train onto the main track in the Laramie yard.
+Below, No. 4005 appears as it prepares to get under way, emitting a heavy output of black smoke.
+Unlike some other railroads, such as the New York Central, whose engineering departments took great pains to maximize fuel efficiency in steam locomotives, the Union Pacific had its own company supply of lower-quality coal and was not overly concerned about its locomotives' consumption of fuel.
 No. 4005 is on display in Denver (formerly at the Forney Transportation Museum).
-Below is No. 4008, not preserved, standing by for its next assignment near the Laramie coaling tower.

 UP No. 4008

-A number of American railroads operated simple articulated locomotives of the 4-6-6-4 wheel arrangement, but the Union Pacific had originated the type and given it its name, and owned about half of them.
-The 3900-series Challengers were erected by American Locomotive Company before and during World War II in several groups.
-They had a boiler pressure of 280 pounds per square inch, 69-inch disc drivers, four 21x32-inch cylinders, and a grate area of 132.2 square feet.
-They boasted a locomotive weight of up to 634,600 pounds and exerted 97,350 ponds of tractive effort.
-Although other railroads used their 4-6-6-4s exclusively in freight service, the Union Pacific for a time employed some of its Challengers in passenger service, in which they featured a special two-tone gray paint job.
+A number of American railroads operated simple articulated locomotives of the 4-6-6-4 wheel arrangement, but the Union Pacific had originated the type and given it its name, and owned about forty percent of them.
+The 3900-series Challengers of class 4664 were erected by American Locomotive Company during World War II in three groups.
+Strangely, the final group, class 4664-5 of 1944, was numbered 3930-3949 in a range preceding the earlier groups, class 4664-3 of 1942 (3950-3969) and class 4664-4 (3975-3999) of 1943.
+The locomotives of class 4664 had 69-inch drivers, sustained 280 pounds per square inch of boiler pressure, and had four 21x32-inch cylinders.
+They had a grate area of 132.2 square feet, 4640 square feet of evaporative heating surface, and 1740 square feet of superheater surface.
+They boasted a locomotive weight of up to 634,600 pounds and developed 97,350 ponds of tractive effort.
+Although other railroads used their 4-6-6-4s exclusively in freight service, the Union Pacific for a time employed some of its Challengers in passenger service in which they featured a special two-tone gray paint job.

 UP No. 3985